 Every regulation promulgated must cite the statute or statutes enacted into the law as the basis for its authority.
-Other regulations cannot form the sole basis for this authority.
+Other regulations cannot form a basis for authority.
 Absent this citation, the regulation has no effect.
 Upon the repeal of the statute or a finding by a court that the statute is invalid, then all regulations supported by the statute shall be null and void.
+Fifty members of the House or five members of the Senate have standing to bring a lawsuit against a Regulatory Agency alleging that a regulation violates this Constitution.